A Reciprocity Result for Projective Indecomposable Modules of Cellular Algebras and BGG Algebras

 \section{Abstract}

 We show that an adaptation of Landrock's Lemma for symmetric algebras also holds for cellular algebras and BGG algebras.
 This is a result relating the radical layers of any two projective modules.
-The reason it holds in our setting is that there is a duality between injective hulls and projective covers.
 As a corollary we deduce that BGG reciprocity respects Loewy structure.

-We then specialise to $(q)$-Schur algebras, in this setting there are applications to tilting modules.
-The results of Jantzen then give us a reciprocity for the Loewy structure of tilting modules from the region $(p-1)\rho+X_1$ in terms of the Loewy structure of Weyl modules from lower down in the alcove geometry.